 What most people don’t pay attention to is the performance and speed.
 If your website is slow, your blog takes ages to load before people can read your content, you’ll lose traffic in the longer run.

-Now coming back to the point.
-In this post, i will be telling you about the Top 4 Cache plugins which i have used in my blogging journey that will help you to speed up your blog dramatically.
+And In this post, I will be telling you about cache plugins which I have used and that will help you to speed up your blog dramatically.

 1. W3 Total Cache

 The Initial configuration of this plugins requires a bit of technical knowledge and beginners might screw up the settings.
-This is a big reason i don’t recommend this plugin for a start up blog.
+This is a big reason I don’t recommend this plugin for a new blog.